-Dropbox does not support SNI and therefore will not work through a Transparent HTTPS Proxy.
+Dropbox does not support SNI and therefore does not work through a Transparent HTTPS Proxy.

 When installing, the Dropbox installer does not perform consistently with proxies.

-You will need to ensure direct access outbound on port
+You need to ensure direct access outbound on port

 443 is allowed temporarily.
 This can be done via port rule configuration.
 Allow the following network ports for these IP addresses:

 - HTTPS = TCP

 For a detailed description of how to create firewall rules on the Smoothwall, see https://help.smoothwall.net/Latest/Content/ui/admin/ipfilter/forward.htm.

 - As Dropbox doesn't support NTLM, add an authentication exception for

 - Create an Allow web filter policy for the Dropbox domains listed in this article — https://www.dropbox.com/en/help/217.